Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 These rivers have a pH of 6.9 ranging to 8.2 and the nutrient level is low.
 In the Lower Mekong and Chao Phraya areas the river is turbid, especially during the rainy season.

-With the very wide temperature swings it is easy to extrapolate that a betta can and will do well in a reasonable warm aquarium aquarium/bowl environment that does not exceed the temperature extremes found in the wild.
+With the very wide temperature swings it is easy to extrapolate that a betta can and will do well in a reasonable warm aquarium aquarium/large-bowl environment that does not exceed the temperature extremes found in the wild.
 This is not to say that a heated stable environment is not better for a healthy Betta (remember this IS a tropical fish).

 The pH, GH, and KH also have wide swings, to which the Betta has adapted, however keep in mind that rapid changes in pH can still harm or even kill a Betta and should be avoided.